sredden79/sdet_met/README.md

 <HR>
 <B>Open Questions/Concerns</B>
 <HR>

-* Going over the LinkedIn profiles most people are relatively new to the business
+* Going over the LinkedIn profiles most people are relatively new to the business, some being incorporated from BO.
-* Some being incorporated from BO, what is the risks/opportunities of working in such a new business?
+  * What is the risks/opportunities of working in such a new business?

 <HR>
 <B>App Feedback - Review</B>